Service Level Agreement

 TERM AND TERMINATION

-(d) Should the contract be cancelled, all video stored in the Evidence Management System will be provided to the Department for transfer to another vendor, in an industry standard format (.mp4).
+(d) The Termination for Convenience Clause asserts that, with thirty (30) days written notice, the customer may rescind its contract for failure to perform, and will be refunded the balance of the contract, prorated for the period of use.
+Should the contract be cancelled, all video stored in the Evidence Management System will be provided to the Department for transfer to another vendor, in an industry standard format (.mp4).

 9.1 Notices.
 Any written notice required or permitted to be delivered pursuant to this Agreement will be in writing and will be deemed delivered: (a) upon delivery if delivered in person; (b) three (3) business days after deposit in the United States mail, registered or certified mail, return receipt requested, postage prepaid; (c) upon transmission if sent via telecopier/facsimile, with a confirmation copy sent via overnight mail; (d) one (1) business day after deposit with a national overnight courier;